Water Capacity: 42 fl oz

 While espresso machines are typically the coffee maker of choice for large chains, you're unlikely to find them in high-end shops where the art of brewing coffee is as important as the coffee itself.

-Instead, many of the best baristas the world over use drip brewing, a technique in which water is poured over coffee grounds in order to make the fullest, most flavorsome extraction and brew highly customized cups of coffee.
+Instead, many of the best baristas the world over use drip brewing, a technique in which water is poured over coffee grounds to achieve the fullest, most flavorsome extraction and brew highly customized cups of coffee.

-Within this drip brewing market, there are two main contenders – drip coffee machines and pour-over coffee makers.
+Within this drip brewing market, two main contenders are drip coffee machines and pour-over coffee makers.
 Both involve the same processes, but drip coffee makers are designed for simplicity; they're usually all-in-one, automatic machines that make consistent cups of coffee every time.

-Pour-over coffee makers are instead manual and are designed to offer the maximum amount of control over the brewing process.
-This makes them harder to use – despite their almost basic-looking design – but they give the highest customization options of any brewing method.
+Pour-over coffee makers are manual and designed to offer maximum control over the brewing process.
+Despite their almost basic-looking design, this makes them harder to use, but they give the highest customization options of any brewing method.

-To help you determine which is the best coffee maker for you, we explain how the two methods compare in our drip coffee vs pour-over coffee guide below.
+To help you determine which of the best coffee makers is the choice for you, we explain how the two methods compare in our drip coffee vs. pour-over coffee guide below.
 We compare the designs, features, performance, and price of examples such as the Moccamaster KBGV Select and the Kalita Wave Pour-Over Coffee Dripper.

 We've previously explained how drip coffee compares to espresso in our drip coffee vs espresso guide.

 Alice Snow is one of two Home Economists at Smeg UK.
 Passionately family-owned and run for three generations, Smeg operates across three key divisions.
-Well known domestically for home appliances, the company also operates in professional business sectors such as the food service, catering, and hospitality industry Smeg Foodservice and in the laboratory, dental, and medical equipment sector Smeg Instruments.
+Well known domestically for home appliances, the company also operates in professional business sectors such as the food service, catering, and hospitality industry (Smeg Foodservice) and the laboratory, dental, and medical equipment sector (Smeg Instruments).

 Drip coffee vs pour-over coffee: Design